 There are approximately 26,204 titles in the rare book collection.
-This includes all items stored in the vault, the original copies of all TCU theses and dissertations stored offsite in the Annex, the Erisman–Odom collection stored in on–site storage in the basement, and the James C. Wright library also stored in the basement.
+This includes all items stored in the vault, the original copies of all TCU theses and dissertations, the Erisman–Odom collection, and the James C. Wright library.

 There are approximately 141 maps, 227 audio–visual items and 145 serial items.